 China threatens Sweden over rights prize to Gui Minhai

-China on Friday threatened "counter-measures" against Sweden if the country's culture minister awards a Swedish PEN rights prize as planned to detained Chinese-Swedish book publisher Gui Minhai.
+Stockholm, Nov 15 (AFP) China on Friday threatened "counter-measures" against Sweden if the culture minister awards a Swedish PEN rights prize as planned to detained Chinese-Swedish book publisher Gui Minhai.
 "China resolutely opposes Swedish PEN awarding a criminal and lie-fabricator...
 We oppose even more resolutely any Swedish government officials attending the award ceremony," China's ambassador to Sweden Gui Congyou said in remarks published in English on the embassy website.

 The annual Tucholsky Prize, worth 150,000 kronor (14,000 euros, USD 15,500), is awarded to a writer or publisher being persecuted, threatened or in exile from his or her country.
 Relations between Sweden and China have been strained for several years over Minhai's detention.